Yearly Archives: 2017

 Which Food Fads Are Actually Worth Trying

-South Korean Women May Live Longer than 90 on Average Imperial College London and the World Health Organization analyzed the average lifespans in 35 industrialized countries; their research was then published in The Lancet.
+South Korean Women May Live Longer than 90 on Average Imperial College London and the World Health Organization analyzed the average life expectancies in 35 industrialized countries; their research was then published in The Lancet.
 Their analysis predicted that people would be living longer by 2030.
-Moreover, they conclude that the lifespan disparity between […]
+Moreover, they conclude that […]

 US Projected to Have Low Life Expectancy Rate by 2030